Describe your role at Perigee Fund.

 Tell us a little bit about your professional background, starting with your most recent position.

 It has been my honor to serve others through a career in philanthropy.
-Most recently I was with St. David’s Foundation in Austin focused on reproductive health and birth equity, and before that I led policy and communications focused on health equity at Connecticut Health Foundation.
+Most recently I was with St. David’s Foundation in Austin where I worked on the health of women and girls, including maternal health.
+Before that I led policy and communications focused on health equity at Connecticut Health Foundation.
 I started with the Centers for Disease Control and Prevention, including the CDC Foundation.

 What excites you about working with Perigee Fund?

-It is powerful to understand how prenatal-to-3 mental health and well-being contribute to healing intergenerational trauma.
-I am excited about the commitments Perigee has made to equity in our work.
-And I grow from listening to and developing my colleagues who represent the next generation of philanthropic leaders.
-They have a fresh vision and expectations.
-We teach each other in dynamic ways.
+Three things: 1) It is powerful to understand how prenatal-to-age-3 mental health can help heal intergenerational trauma.
+2) Our plans to sunset in 10-15 years require an additional layer of interesting considerations in our funding decisions.
+3) I grow from listening to and developing my colleagues who represent the next generation of philanthropic leaders.

 What is your favorite way to develop early connections with the babies and young children in your life?